What is a Merit Increase and Why Does it Matter?

 On the other hand, a pay raise is an increase in an employee’s salary that is not associated with their performance at work.
 Therefore, a pay raise would often be an increase in salary that is generally spread across the board.
 So if Joanna and Ashley have the same job title and are working for the same organization, when it comes to the organization’s annual pay raise, both of them will likely receive a similar increase in their salary.

-Cost of living adjustments (COLAs) are a salary boost to reflect the increase in the cost of consumer goods and services that is purchased by a typical person.
+Cost-of-living adjustments (COLAs) are a salary boost to reflect the increase in the cost of consumer goods and services that is purchased by a typical person.
+This type of increase could be a one-time amount, or an overall increase to an employees’ annual salary.

 COLAs and merit increases may sound confusing as they are irrelevant to the two forces that drive salary increases: Market Price and Internal Value.
 However, COLAs do affect your salary as it is a type of pay raise to reflect inflation in the costs of goods and services.
 Therefore, this will affect the employee’s salary increase in the long run.

 For instance, if annual inflation increases by 2%, it may be wise to also increase your employees’ salaries by 2% so they can still support their basic living costs.
 Or perhaps, an employee moves to a new city with a higher cost of living, then you might consider an adjustment to match the market price of what the employee is worth if they were hired by another company in the new city.
-It’s a great way to prevent the employee from leaving your company as well.
+Cost of living adjustments are great way to prevent turnover, the employee from leaving your company as well.

 If an employee moves to a new city to work, consider using the cost of living adjustment to modify the employee’s salary to account for the increase in basic living expenses.